NyasaVishwas/Summer-Training-2025/README.md

 # ☀️ Summer Training 2025 – Full Stack MERN + Gen AI (W2Grads | Angaar Hai Batch)

-Welcome to my learning repository for the **"Full Stack (MERN) with Gen AI"** summer training conducted by **W2Grads** as part of the **Angaar Hai Batch**.
-This repository contains all the class lecture codes, notes, and mini-projects developed throughout the program.
+Welcome to my learning repository for the **"Full Stack (MERN) with Gen AI"** summer training conducted by **W2Grads** as part of the **Angaar Batch-FLAMES '25**.
+This repository contains all the class lecture codes and mini-projects developed throughout the program.

 ## 📚 Course Overview